Important coronavirus informationCritical licensing functions will be prioritised

 Book a vehicle inspection

-- If you have applied or renewed your private hire driver licence online, you will have an online account already set up.
+- If you have applied or renewed your driver licence online, you will have an online account already set up.
 Please log in to your account and your vehicle licence will already be listed under the vehicle or licences tab.
-You do not need to create another account.
+You do not need to create another account

 - V5c DVLA Vehicle Registration Certificate